-ANT 3400 - Archaeological Field School 4cr
+ANT 3400 - Archaeological Field School 1-6cr

-This is a four week summer field course involving archaeological excavation at the Berry archaeological site in Burke County, North Carolina.
+This is a four-week summer field course involving archaeological excavation at the Berry archaeological site in Burke County, North Carolina.
 The Berry site is the location of the Native American town of Joara where Spanish soldiers built Fort San Juan in 1567, making this the earliest European settlement in the interior of the United States.
 Students learn all aspects of the investigations including excavation techniques, mapping, and specialized recovery techniques such as water-screening and flotation.
 This is an experiential course that allows each student to develop the skills necessary to engage in archaeological fieldwork.
-May be repeated for credit as ANT 3410.
+While most students enroll for one to four weeks during the regular summer term, the instructor may make prior arrangements for some students to enroll in an additional 1-2 weeks of study, to be included in the credits awarded for the course.
+May be taken for 1-6 credits and repeated.
 Satisfies requirement for Archaeology Concentration.

 Prerequisite: Permission of instructor.